MICHIGAN CONSERVATIVE ENERGY FORUM FELLOWS

 Class of 2018

 A junior in U of M’s Bachelor of Business Administration program, Michael is studying finance and accounting.
-He serves on the executive board of the College Republicans at the University of Michigan as treasurer while also serving as the founding vice president of the Yooper Club.
+He serves on the executive board of the College Republicans at the University of Michigan and is the founding vice president of the Yooper Club.
 “The most rewarding part of being a conservative from the Upper Peninsula at U of M is being able to provide additional perspectives and create diversity of thought in what would otherwise be a leftist echo-chamber,” says Michael.

-As an MICEF fellow, Michael is focusing his research on how the retirement of the Presque Isle Power Plant (PIPP) will affect the citizens of the U.P.
+As a MICEF fellow, Michael is researching how the retirement of the Presque Isle Power Plant (PIPP) will affect the citizens of the U.P.
 After speaking with members of his community, Michael recalls that, “many Upper Peninsula Power Company customers worry about the PIPP closure and what it will mean for their electricity bill at the end of the month.
 Energy has been and continues to be a hot topic in our community and I believe it is important to make the public aware of the changes scheduled to take place over the coming months and how the U.P. can benefit from them.”

 Susannah is a sophomore at Grove City College, majoring in economics and minoring in communications.
 She is an active member of the debate team at GCC.
 Her fellowship research is focused on the regulations that impact baseload capacity.

 “An ‘All of the Above’ approach to energy policy ensures reliable and affordable energy for all,” says Susannah.
 “Unfortunately, certain regulations make it difficult to have a diverse energy grid.
 It’s important that Michigan’s energy industry works for the people to provide Michigan residents with dependable electricity.
 I’m excited to be working with MICEF to educate Michigan ratepayers about the benefits of a manifold energy system.”